Start of the 2011 Dartmoor Discovery

 Can I wear my IPOD?

-The use of IPod's/MP3 players is not allowed (for obvious reasons!) anyone found wearing them is likely to be disqualified from the race.
+The use of IPod's/MP3 players and the like is not allowed (for obvious reasons!) anyone found wearing them will be disqualified from the race.

 What support is there on course?